The Wire season 5: Reception

 The fifth season received widespread acclaim from critics, scoring 89 out of 100 based on 24 reviews on Metacritic.
-On Rotten Tomatoes, the season has an approval rating of 93% with an average score of 9.8 out of 10 based on 44 reviews.
+On Rotten Tomatoes, the season has an approval rating of 93% with an average score of 9.8/10 based on 44 reviews.
 The website's critical consensus reads, "The Wire goes out with a suitably resonant bang in its final season, craftily maneuvering venturesome motifs and a colorful cast of characters to skillfully understated conclusion."

 Matt Roush of TV Guide favorably reviewed the series calling it "brilliantly bleak" and a "landmark series."
 Brian Lowry of Variety characterized the series' look at the media as the most realistic portrayal of a newsroom in film and television history.

 However, Leigh Claire La Berge found that "in the popular press [...] the level of critical anticipation that greeted that season was matched only by the immediate disappointment that followed it", noting that the season is The Wires most explicitly didactic, the one that most obviously comments on the series's own fictionality, and the one with the least realistic plot.
 Thus in reviewing the first seven episodes of the fifth season David Zurawik of the Baltimore Sun said that while "there is greatness in the seven episodes," the major newspaper storyline "contain[s] nothing that matches the emotional power and sociological insight of the show at its best."
 La Berge argued that it is precisely the fifth season's capacity to explore the social construction of realism itself that is the season's most important characteristic.